-There were increases in both iReady Reading and Math median percent progress toward Typical Growth.
-We will continue to utilize the high-engagement online instructional tools.
-However, there was a decrease in our English Learner reclassification rates.
+There was a decrease in the Median Percent Progress Toward Annual Typical Growth metric for both iReady Reading and iReady Math.
+The downturn in this metric was not experienced uniformly across all grade levels.
+To counter this, efforts to utilize our high-engagement online instructional tools will be increased and we will work to address the deficits using Professional Learning Communities and additional training at all levels.
+However, there was a decrease in our English Learner overall numbers and our reclassification rates.
 We will increase our efforts to engage and address our English Learners at all levels to ensure progress toward English language proficiency.
 We will work to see growth in this area as we progress yearly.